PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Tom snuck a look at Kim: he looked perturbed, as if the whole thing had been a bad idea.
 Tom turned to face her brother, inviting him into her excitement.
 Kim returned her look, but it was clear from his face he was not excited; he was not enjoying this.

 Suddenly there was someone behind them: “You two are new.”, the person said.
 Tom and Kim stopped abruptly and turned: there was a fair haired boy.
 A bit older than Kim.
 He was leaning against the wall, holding a cow tethered by a nose ring.
-“Where you from?”.
-The boy glanced between Tom and Kim, but settled on Tom.
+“Where you from?”: the boy glanced between Tom and Kim, but settled on Tom.

 Kim barely said a thing; a slight grunt of disapproval.